flixpar/flixpar/README.md

 I am a fifth-year PhD student in the [Center for Systems Science and Engineering](https://systems.jhu.edu/) at Johns Hopkins University.
-I am interested in optimization and machine learning, particularly for applications in healthcare and medicine.
-I graduated with a BS in Computer Science and Applied Math from Johns Hopkins in 2020.
-My previous work has focused on deep learning and computer vision for biomedical applications.
+I'm interested in machine learning and optimization, particularly for applications in healthcare and medicine.
+My background is in Computer Science and Applied Math, with a focus on deep learning and computer vision for biomedical applications.

 https://felixparker.com/